Online Classes

 Grounding

-In this new series for the Spring season, we’ll be going through the 5 Elements, in relation with Spring and its element of Wood.
-In this first class, we’ll be Grounding into the Earth, with some rooting, some slow and gentle yoga that stays close to the ground, and end with planting a seed of intention (Sankalpa) into the soil of our lives.
+In this new series, we’ll be going through the 5 Elements of TCM, in relation with Spring, its element of Wood and the notion of growth.
+In this first class, we’ll be grounding and rooting into the Earth element, receiving its nourishing energy, and ending with planting a seed of intention (Sankalpa) into the soil of our lives.

 -